passcod/blook/2017-apr-11-storing-associations-of-values.md

 ---

 This is a description of an algorithm for a particular pattern I've encountered several times throughout my programming and systems designing experience.
-But the technique and algorithm is quite simple.
-So simple, in fact, that despite having announced this article several times, despite having trawled through wiki pages and scholarly articles and datastructure collections and not found an analog, I still hesitated to publish it as I thought, _surely_, _surely_ someone has already done this before.
-Whether "they" have or not, though… well, here I go.
+The technique and algorithm is quite simple.
+It probably exists elsewhere already (although I've looked and not found, but perhaps not with the right terminology).
+Nevertheless:

 The pattern is this: you have a set of values, let's call them _vertices_, and you want to associate them together, let's call that association an _edge_,